m-djawadi/m-djawadi.github.io/README.md

 ---

 ## 💼 Professional Summary
-Data scientist and engineer with expertise in applied machine learning, statistical modeling, and data visualization.
-Specialized in developing and implementing solutions across HR analytics, pricing strategies, recommender systems, and emotion recognition applications.
-Committed to transforming complex data into actionable insights and compelling narratives that drive business decisions.
+Data scientist with experience in forecasting, pricing, personalization, and behavioral modeling.
+Committed to delivering actionable insights and building scalable solutions.
+Continuously driven to learn, adapt, and apply new approaches to solve real-world challenges.

 ---